About the Free Acol Robot Individual - Inter-Regional

-The Free UK InterCity Robot Individual is a new intercity challenge that brings together bridge players from across the UK.
-Players are grouped into teams based on their city and compete both individually and as part of their city team.
+The Free Acol Robot Individual - Inter-Regional is a new challenge that brings together bridge players from across countries and regions where Acol is a favourite system (UK, Ireland, Australia, New Zealand, Netherlands and a few other).
+Players are automatically grouped into regional teams based on their location and compete both individually and as part of their regional team.

-Players are automatically assigned to a team representing their city based on their detected IP address.
-A city must have at least 20 registered players to form a team.
-If a city does not meet this threshold, its players will be placed in the "Other Cities" team.
+Players are automatically assigned to a regional team, based on their detected IP address.
+A region must have at least 10 registered players to form a team.
+If a region does not meet this threshold, its players will be placed in the "Other" team.

-Each city’s score is calculated using a two-tiered system:
+Each region's score is calculated using a two-tiered system:

-- The average score of the top 20 players in the city.
+- The average score of the top 10 players in the region.

-- The average score of all players from that city.
+- The average score of all players from that region.

-The final city score is determined by averaging these two values.
+The final country score is determined by averaging these two values.
 This method ensures that top-performing players significantly contribute to their team's overall success.

 Tournament Format